-This No-Bake Banana Cake is made of fresh bananas spread between layers of graham crackers, dulce de leche caramel, cream, and crushed peanuts.
-It’s a simple and decadent dessert that is surprisingly easy to make.
+This banana graham cake is made of fresh bananas spread between layers of graham crackers, dulce de leche caramel, cream, and crushed peanuts.
+It's a simple and decadent dessert that is surprisingly easy to make.

 If you love Mango Graham Cake (Mango Float) then you'll surely love this banana version too!

 This Banana Caramel Cake requires no baking.
 It is ridiculously easy to make and can be a good fun family activity you can whip up anytime.

 This sweet dessert is a perfect summer treat but if you're a Filipino like me, I would definitely serve this for Christmas Noche Buena or New Year's celebrations—Ti's the best season to indulge and be merry!

 What you need

 - Cream - Use fresh or all-purpose cream.
 Whip it to make it fluffier or just use it as it is.

 - Graham Crackers - When making no-bake cakes, this one is a favorite base as it softens quickly into a pudding consistency.